 Product D-Value Studies: a Critical Tool When Developing a Sterilization Process

 The objective of a sterilization process is to kill the naturally occurring microbial contamination (bioburden) present in the product.
-Two common sterilization methods used are the Bioburden Based Sterilization (BBS) method and the Overkill Sterilization (OS) method.
-The BBS method is defined as a sterilization process with parameters based upon the predetermined type and concentration of bioburden on the material being sterilized.
-The OS method is defined as a sterilization process that is based upon an arbitrarily established higher initial concentration and resistance of bioburden than that actually expected on the material being sterilized.
+Two common sterilization methods used are the bioburden (BB) method and the overkill method.
+The BB method is defined as a sterilization process with parameters based on the predetermined type and concentration of bioburden on the material being sterilized.
+The overkill method is defined as a sterilization process that is based upon an arbitrarily established higher initial concentration and resistance of bioburden than that actually expected on the material being sterilized.

 1. What is the bioburden of the product?

 The microorganisms present in a product can be viral, bacterial, and fungal and come from three main sources: the manufacturing environment, personnel, and raw materials including water.
 Some organisms are spore formers, which generally are the most resistant to environmental stresses including sterilization processes.
 The product may have little or no bioburden depending on the manufacturing conditions and raw materials, or it may contain high concentrations of multiple organisms.
 It is essential to learn as much as possible about the bioburden organisms, especially when running minimal sterilization cycles (due to product sensitivity to the sterilization process).
 Information required when characterizing the bioburden include:

 - Total numbers of organisms present just prior to sterilization

 - Identity of organisms present